 The Planta Alta, that included two top homes with one for the general manager and the special guest house --where perhaps Vargas Llosa and his mother stayed that mid-century summer (Jan.-March is summer in southern hemisphere)-- was demolished long ago.
 These bungalows with ornamental lawns were home to Americans for the most part between the 1940s and 1970s.
 The units had gas connections, climatized air and outlets with 110W current like in the U.S., compared with 220W elsewhere in Peru.
 Punta Arenas had pool areas, beach access, and there was also education from elementary to high school that followed the American model.
 Punta Arenas was home to supervisors and administrators of the refinery.
 By the 1980s few Americans remained and the complex had seen already significant changes.

-Noteworthy also that Bustamante y Rivero (1945-1948) had named to lead his cabinet another Arequipa-born lawyer like himself, Rafael Belaunde Diez Canseco, who between 1945 and 1946 had served as his Police minister before becoming cabinet chief.
+Noteworthy also that Bustamante y Rivero (1945-1948) had named to lead his cabinet another Arequipa-born lawyer like himself, Rafael Belaunde Diez Canseco, who between 1945 and 1946 had served a dual role as both his Police minister and cabinet chief.
 Rafael Belaunde Diez Canseco was the father of former Peruvian President Fernando Belaunde Terry (1963-1968, 1980-1985), leader of Accion Popular, who played key roles in relation with accords with IPC that preceded Talara´s expropriation, and later empowered others that had a key role in developing the Camisea natural gas fields as an export business.